awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/uninstall-greengrass-core-v2.md

 **To uninstall the AWS IoT Greengrass Core software**

-1. If you run the software as a system service, you must stop and disable the service\.
-Run the following command\.
+1. If you run the software as a system service, you must stop, disable, and remove the service\.
+Run the following commands\.

    ```
    sudo systemctl stop greengrass.service && sudo systemctl disable greengrass.service
+   sudo rm /etc/systemd/system/greengrass.service
+   systemctl daemon-reload && systemctl reset-failed
    ```

 1. Remove the root folder from the device\.
 Replace */greengrass/v2* with the path to the root folder\.